-The Youth Emergency Shelter (YES) is the only such shelter in Tarrant County offering 24/7 safe shelter to runaway, homeless and street youth as well as trafficking survivors, ages 10-17, 24-hour immediate safe shelter and care while ACH works to reunite them with their families, or find safe and stable alternative living arrangements.
+The Youth Emergency Shelter (YES) is the only such shelter in Tarrant County offering 24/7 safe shelter to runaway, homeless and street youth, and trafficking survivors, ages 10-17.
+ACH works to reunite them with their families, or find safe and stable alternative living arrangements.
 The program provides outreach, education, advocacy, counseling, and case management services for youth who are experiencing family crisis, family conflict, or homelessness.

 Service Area: Erath, Hood, Johnson, Palo Pinto, Parker, Somervell and Tarrant counties